NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Caligni Skulker.md

 abilities_mid:
   - name: ""
   - name: "Final Night"
-    desc: " (darkness,occult) When the caligni skulker dies, their remains dissolve into a 20-foot emanation of inky darkness before dissipating.
+    desc: " (darkness,occult) When the caligni skulker dies, their remains dissolve into a @Template[emanation|distance:20] of inky darkness before dissipating.
 The darkness extinguishes non-magical light sources and attempts to counteract magical light as a 1st-rank effect with a +10 counteract modifier.\n\nThe skulker's possessions are left in a pile where they died."

 attacks:
   - name: ""